Family and Children Services

 Children’s Court Intake and Dispositional Services

 Children's court intake and dispositional services assess for conditions which may warrant the opening of a family case for Ongoing Services, on a voluntary basis, or by a court order.
 The agency must clearly communicate the agency intervention purpose to all involved parties.

 The agency intervention purpose directs the case planning process and clarifies the caseworker’s role with the household as well as formal and informal providers.
 Service provision decisions are based on inclusive assessments and planning with the family to establish goals that achieve measurable outcomes.
 Throughout the Ongoing Services provision, the agency caseworker's primary role is to engage families in a positive working relationship to achieve a safe, stable home and permanence for children.Child Welfare assessments and services

 The county receives child abuse and neglect reports through an “Access” worker.
 The agency decides if the information in the report is potential child abuse or neglect according to Wisconsin law.
 The Wisconsin Children’s Code defines the areas and indicators of child abuse and neglect.
 If the report meets these definitions for potential child abuse, the CPS worker starts an “Initial Assessment.”
-Reports that suggest a child is in immediate danger receive a same-day response.
 The CPS worker has 60 days to complete this “Initial Assessment.”
 The CPS worker must conduct the assessment in accordance with Wisconsin Access and Initial Assessment Standards.

 The focus of the CPS Initial Assessment is child safety.
 The Wisconsin Safety Intervention Standards defines child safety.
 Workers help the family get needed services and strive to keep the child in the home whenever possible.
 It may be necessary to temporarily place a child in out-of-home care if the child cannot safely stay in the home.